Defamation / Reputation, Digital Rights, Political Expression, Press Freedom, Privacy, Data Protection and Retention

 This case is available in additional languages: View in: Español View in: Français

 The Hungarian Constitutional Court held that a statement by one mayoral candidate about another was protected speech.
-After the candidate from the governing party uploaded a Facebook video critical of their political opponent, the opponent and his own party filed a complaint with the local electoral commission.
+After the candidate from the governing party uploaded a Facebook video critical of their political opponent, the opponent and his own party filed a complaint with the local electoral commission claiming the statements were false.
 The commission held that the statements were political opinions and not fact.
 The regional electoral commission and the city’s Court of Appeal upheld the local electoral commission’s decision.
 The Constitutional Court stressed that single sentences must be read within the context of the entire text, and that a statement’s meaning must be determined by examining what the electorate would understand by it.
 The Court held that the candidate’s statement as a whole represented political opinion about their opponent’s political approach and experience.

 On 4 September 2019, the Fidesz (the Hungarian Civic Alliance political party and the governing party at that time) candidate for mayor of the Hungarian city of Győr posted a Facebook video which criticized the performance of their political opponents, the Hungarian Socialist Party (MSZP).
 The video, posted on the candidate’s Facebook page, was titled “The Zoltán Kodály school will be renewed, everything else is a lie” and stated “In the past year, more than two billion forints worth of institutional renovations have been carried out in this city, which the opposition in Székesfehérvár has never, ever supported.”